CartoDB/carto-selfhosted-helm/customizations/README.md

 There are two alternatives when connecting the environment with an external postgres:

+> Note: `externalDatabase.user` and `externalDatabase.database` inside the Postgres instance are going to be created automatically during the installation process.
+Please, not create it manually.

 - Create a kubernetes secret by yourself:
   - You can use this command with the Postgres passwords to create it:
     ```bash